 Wade shrugged.
 “Wasn’t so long ago I was doing the same work as you.
 I got an eye for solving problems, I guess.”

-Now all I have to do is ‘solve’ the Red Devils, Wade’s thoughts turned heavy.
+Now all I have to do is ‘solve’ the problem of the Red Devils.

+Wade’s thoughts turned heavy.
 He stripped off his jacket and worked alongside the team for the next hour until he was sure they had the design and skills, and then made his leave.

 I have to find Franklin before he disappears.
 Wade promised the team there would be a drink for them if they finished before morning, and rode back along the track.
 He checked briefly with the rest of the workers, encouraging them to try and reach the creek before the bridge was finished.